Largest european conference on addiction, behavioural, emotional and mental health, and wellbeing.

 This presentation will be useful for CEOs, senior management and Clinical Directors within the substance abuse fields, looking to advance and expand their family programmes.

-1. To gain an understanding of how the substance use disorder of an identified patients impacts the family members within the family system through an examination of dimensions of their mental health including levels of depression, anxiety and stress.
+Learning Objectives:1.
+To gain an understanding of how the substance use disorder of an identified patients impacts the family members within the family system through an examination of dimensions of their mental health including levels of depression, anxiety and stress.

 2. To identify and explore assessments, techniques and interventions that foster family healing and effect positive change within the family system such as family involved treatment programs and Residential Family Restructuring.